suit-wg/architecture/draft-ietf-suit-architecture.md

 implement the following functionality:

--  The bootloader needs to fetch the manifest (or manifest-alike headers) stored in flash memory alongside the firmware image and parse their content for subsequent cryptographic verification.
+-  The bootloader needs to fetch the manifest (or manifest-alike headers) from nonvolatile storage and parse its contents for subsequent cryptographic verification.

 -  Cryptographic libraries with hash functions, digital signatures (for asymmetric crypto), keyed message digests (for symmetric